DevEpos/abap-code-search-tools/README.md

 - [X] Behavior Definitions (BDEV)
 - [X] Simple Transformations (XSLT)

-The search will be done entirely via ABAP (as opposed to the ADT Source Search).
+The search is done entirely via ABAP (as opposed to the ADT Source Search).
 There is an option to run the search in parallel for better performance

-There will also be an option to Search-n-Replace coding
-> **Note**: This feature will probably not be in the initial release

 ### Search features
 Search can be done via normal String search or with Regular Expressions.
 If supported by the system it is also possible to activate PCRE (Perl Compatible Regular Expressions)

 ### UI
-The main focus will be ADT (ABAP Development Tools), but the repository may include also a simple selection report for executing the code search
+You can execute the search via report `ZADCOSET_SEARCH`, where most of the options are available as well, but the main focus of the UI will be ADT (see [abap-code-search-ui](http://github.com/stockbal/abap-code-search-ui)).

 ### Package overview